marinusmaurice/InMemoryVersionControl/README.md

 **commit** - taking a snapshot of a section of the local file system entries and storing it in a repository.
 Each snapshot does not override the previous one.
 Each snapshot is typically named, not necesarrily uniquely e..g trunk Each new snapshot has a pointer to which snapshot it is derived from.
 This maintains linearage.
 The repository can be a database or custom file format or even another list of file system entries.
 The repository doesn't need to reside on a local machine.
-A not often used feature is the commit to a totally different snapshot i.e. 'alternative way to fork'
+A not often used feature is the commit to a totally different snapshot that is not a parent snapshot i.e. 'alternative way to fork'

 **checkout** - this is making an exact duplicate of a snapshot of the commited file system entries from the repository to the local disk for purposes of editing.
 One doesn't work on the snapshot file system entries directly.
 So checkout copies the file system entries from a selected snapshot from the repository to the local file system.
 There are different types of checkout
 1. Current snapshot, history and child snapshots.